In our post, we will be comparing the top payroll platforms Square Payroll vs Gusto. Find out which one is better for your business.

 Then you’ll need to add your team’s info.
 Or, you can invite them to set up their own accounts (which might be an easier option for you).
 Last but not least, your team then gets paid.
-Square handles all your payroll tax filings and withholdings, so again, there’s no need to worry about that!
+Square handles all your payroll tax filings (tax forms) and withholdings (general tax compliance), so again, there’s no need to worry about that!
 Pretty simple, right?

 Now, let’s take a look at some of Square Payroll’s features in greater depth…